A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold Regularization: Related Work

 An existing method called DASVM~\cite{bruzzone2009domain} initially builds a classifier by applying the support vector machine (SVM)~\cite{vapnik1998statistical} on $D_s$.
 At the first iteration, the records of $D_s$ are considered as the training set.
 The classifier is then used to estimate the labels of the records of $D_t$.
 The training set is then iteratively updated by adding $m$ records, that are classified with high confidence, from $D_t$ and removing $m$ records, that have less influence on the classifier, of $D_s$.
 In each iteration, the classifier is also retrained based on the current training set.
 Since DASVM ultimately builds the final classifier by considering only the records of $D_t$, a good classifier may not be built if $D_t$ contains insufficient records.
 Moreover, only the structural risk functional (SRF) is minimized in DASVM.

+In addition to SRF, Transfer Component Analysis (TCA)~\cite{pan2011domain} iteratively reduces the difference between joint distributions of $D_s$ and $D_t$ to ensure the domains are closer than the previous iteration.
+To measure the difference, TCA makes use of the maximum mean discrepancy (MMD)~\cite{pan2008transfer, liu2020learning}.
+TCA is improved in JDA~\cite{long2013transfer} which minimizes the difference of both conditional and marginal distributions.

-In addition to SRF, ARTL~\cite{long2014adaptation} and MEDA~\cite{wang2020transfer} minimize the difference between joint distributions of $D_s$ and $D_t$ by using maximum mean discrepancy (MMD)~\cite{pan2008transfer}, and maximize manifold consistency~\cite{belkin2006manifold} by considering the domains marginal distributions.
+Besides, ARTL~\cite{long2014adaptation} and MEDA~\cite{wang2020transfer} minimize the difference between joint distributions of $D_s$ and $D_t$ by using MMD, and maximize manifold consistency~\cite{belkin2006manifold} by considering the domains marginal distributions.
 However, a user requires to provide a value for $k$, to exploit the intrinsic property of the manifold consistency, which can be a difficult task of the user in real-world applications.
-Moreover, in both $D_s$ and $D_t$, the methods require same set of features and expect same set of labels.

-\emph{Supervised HTL} methods deal with the setting where both $D_s$ and $D_t$ have labeled data and $n_s\gg n_t$.
-Since our proposed framework, TLF belongs to this category, we discuss a recent existing method called SHDA~\cite{sukhija2019supervised} in detail as follows.
+Instead of adjusting the initial model, some other methods of this category first learn a domain-invariant space to represent the source and target domains, and then build a classifier on the domain-invariant space in order to classify test data~\cite{long2018transferable}.
+For example, DAN~\cite{long2018transferable} and JAN~\cite{long2017deep} apply deep neural networks to learn the domain-invariant space.
+Instead of a single common space, GFK~\cite{gong2014learning} finds a set of sub-spaces and then identifies the best sub-space by using the geodesic flow of the manifold consistency.

+However, due to feature discrepancy between $D_s$ and $D_t$, the above methods cannot be easily extended for solving such heterogeneous transfer learning tasks~\cite{chen2016transfer}.